IDEO-coLAB/demo-blockchain-airbag/README.md

 In Arduino IDE open the Manage Libraries panel (`Sketch` > `Include Library` > `Manage Libraries`).
 Search for "sparkfun rfid" and install "Sparkfun Simultaneous RFID Tag Reader"

 3. Upload firmware to two Arduinos: point of Manufacture and point of Install.
-In Arduino IDE, set board to `Arduino/Genuino Uno`
+In Arduino IDE, set board to `Arduino/Genuino Uno`.

 For Manufacture
 - File name: `./finalAssets/arduino/arduino.ino`